 Sehmel Homestead Park Turf Replacement

-PenMet Parks has been working with SiteWorkshop Landscape Architecture to develop a conceptual plan for the turf replacement at Sehmel Homestead Park.
-The scope of the project is to evaluate the existing conditions, recommend drainage solutions and turf replacement product, and assess the most appropriate project delivery method with the overarching goal to provide a high-quality project for our community.
+PenMet Parks retained SiteWorkshop Landscape Architecture to develop a conceptual plan for the turf replacement at Sehmel Homestead Park.
+The scope of the project is to evaluate the existing conditions, recommend drainage solutions and turf replacement product, and assess the most appropriate project delivery method with the overarching goal, to provide a high-quality project for our community.

 PenMet Parks identified certain structures on various properties located at the addresses listed below as deteriorated to the extent they are no longer usable and beyond reasonable repair: